oakey22/Tincoin-Masternode-Setup/README.md

 Go to the tab at the bottom that says "Tools"

-Go to the tab at the top that says "Console"
+Go to the tab at the top that says "Debug Console"

 Run the following command: masternode genkey